 Food is an important “ingredient” in a lifestyle and indulging in a good meal or in a new taste will be a long-lasting memory of your holiday.
-Italian cuisine is one of the most popular in the world, but few visitors know that every area of Italy has its own traditions and recipes, which create a great regional diversity.
-This is a little list of locale specialities you have to try in Rome:
+Italian cuisine is one of the most popular in the world, but few visitors know that every area of Italy has its own traditions and recipes, creating a great regional diversity.
+This is a list of local specialities you have to try in Rome:

 - pasta: cacio e pepe (cheese and pepper), carbonara (egg, bacon, cheese and pepper), amatriciana (tomato sauce and bacon), gricia (cheese, pepper and bacon), arrabbiata (literally “angry”, with spicy tomato sauce), with Roman broccoli during the winter months

 - pasta e fagioli: pasta and beans soup enriched with pork fat and skin (cotiche)

 - gnocchi alla Romana: semolina baked in the oven with butter and cheese

 - the offal, known as “the fifth quarter”, i.e. the innards and least expensive parts of beef and lamb or mutton.
 From tripes to tails, there is a long list of recipes to try, for the very brave!
 An easier combination could be the pasta with pajata sauce (small intestine of an unweaned calf cooked with tomato sauce)